 "Is there enough safety to engage — or is protection needed?"

 This is not a conscious question.
-You don't decide to run it.
+No one decides to run it.
 It runs automatically, continuously, below awareness.
 Stephen Porges called this process neuroception — the nervous system's below-conscious evaluation of safety and threat.

 Every Emotion Is a Variation